ori-on1/ori-on1/README.md

 ### Hello There 👋
 #### Design and Development
 I'm Prabin from Nepal, I create design and development stuff.
-I appreciate learning new languages and frameworks, such as React and React Native, as well as working in WordPress.
-I also enjoy wireframing, UI, UX, and general design.
+I appreciate learning new languages and frameworks.
+I also enjoy wireframing, UI, UX, and other design.
 You can find me on Facebook at facebook.com/prawin8522.
 ![Github Banner ](https://github.com/ori-on1/ori-on1/assets/107096370/886f5233-2aea-432b-94f4-637a292f8865)